salska/salska.github.io/_posts/2019-06-12-microservices.md

 Would you be surprised to learn that the new system being delivered is comatose before a single user or transaction can be processed?

-How could we end up producing a system that is more complex, inflexible and expensive than the original over-priced manage service that has been crippling the business for the last 10 years.
+How could we end up producing a system that is more complex, inflexible and expensive than the original over-priced managed service that has been crippling the business for the last 10 years.